Transport and deploy targets¶

-This page is what targets exist today and how to pick one.
+This page lists the deploy targets available today and how to pick one.

 Writes to the real filesystem.
 Most operations under /etc/systemd/system/ need root.